gargpriyank/ibmcloud-iac-examples/iac-example-1/README.md

 ## How to use with Terraform

 A sample `terraform.tfvars` file is provided with this example.
 This file creates resources in Frankfurt region in single zone.
 A multizone sample file is available in multizone directory.
-### Please replace the values of the variables as per your project requirement.
+#### Note: Please replace the values of the variables as per your project requirement.

    ```hcl-terraform
    project_name                   = "iac-example"